slsheldon/ssg-bid/content/01-Calls/03-Caribbean-2016/04-national-grants/en.md

 ## Submission procedure

-The deadline for submitting initial concept notes from the Pacific Islands is **10 November 2016**.
+The deadline for submitting initial concept notes from the Caribbean is **10 November 2016**.

 + Applications must be submitted using the appropriate concept note template to [BID@gbif.org](mailto:bid@gbif.org) by 10 November 2016, 9:00am CET / 8:00am UTC/GMT.
 + Confirmed project partners must be copied when submitting the application.